-Discovering the community that God wants for us is analogous to discovering who we are going to marry.
+Discovering the community that God wants for us is analogous to finding a spouse or a religious community.
 It is a gift from God.
 Our part is to learn to listen to God and to respond.

 Love Crucified Community